 ControCurator is a valorisation project, financed by the national program COMMIT/.

-Sound and Vision, Vrije Universiteit Amsterdam, University of Amsterdam, CrowdyNews.
+Sound & Vision, Vrije Universiteit Amsterdam, University of Amsterdam, CrowdyNews.